samaitra/streamersk/README.md

 ### Use data_publisher.py
-To run a sample data publisher you can use the data_publisher.py which will read the data from player.txt and publish data to kafka topic
+To run a sample data publisher you can use the data_publisher.py which will read the data from item.txt and publish data to kafka topic

 ```
 cd data